U.S. military indefinitely delays ban on cluster bombs

 “Although the Department seeks to field a new generation of more highly reliable munitions, we cannot risk mission failure or accept the potential of increased military and civilian casualties by forfeiting the best available capabilities,” according to a Pentagon memo seen by Reuters.

+Human Rights Watch disputed the idea that the U.S. military needed the weapons, saying that with the exception of a single strike in Yemen in 2009 it had not used the weapons since 2003 in Iraq.

+“We condemn this decision to reverse the long-held US commitment not to use cluster munitions that fail more than 1 percent of the time, resulting in deadly unexploded submunitions,” said Mary Wareham, arms division director at Human Rights Watch.

-Pentagon spokesman Tom Crosson said it has been years since the U.S. military has used any significant amount of cluster munitions and, by law, it cannot sell older cluster munitions to partners or allies.
+Pentagon spokesman Tom Crosson acknowledged it has been years since the U.S. military has used any significant amount of cluster munitions and the new Pentagon policy still puts emphasis on eventually shifting to safer cluster munitions.

+Still, it was unclear at what point in the future the Pentagon might be required to stop using its existing stockpiles, since there would also need to be not just higher-tech weaponry, but sufficient quantities of new cluster munitions for U.S. stocks.

-The new policy does not allow the Pentagon to buy any additional cluster bombs that do not meet new standards, which broaden the definition of which types of munitions meet safety requirements beyond the 99 percent detonation rate.
+The new policy does not allow the Pentagon to buy any additional cluster bombs that do not meet new standards that were outlined in the memo.

+The new rules broaden the definition of which types of munitions meet safety requirements beyond the 99 percent detonation rate.

 Under the new policy, the Pentagon says bombs that have advanced self destruct or deactivation technology would also be acceptable for future acquisition.